Sihyung-Park/DME2_beta_SHPark_edited/README.md

 You might have to `sudo make install` instead of `make install`.

 ## Usage
-Follow `README` file of the original program.
+Follow `README_DME2` file of the original program.

 ## License
 Just like the original program, it follows GNU GPL.